Sampreet/gists/tutorials/languages/python-for-physicists/m08-quantum-computing/m08t02-the-qiskit-sdk.md

 pip install qiskit[visualization]
 ```

-Once all packages and their dependencies are installed, check the version of `qiskit` installed via the following lines in the *Python interpreter*:
+Once all packages and their dependencies are installed, check the version of `qiskit` installed via the following lines in the *interactive mode*:

 ```python
 >> import qiskit